apiaxle/blog/_posts/2013-07-03-signs-youre-veering-from-good-api-design.md

 description: |

-  Every developer sets out to make their API perfect when they start writing it, but, from this author's experience, it often veers as requirements pour in.
+  Every developer sets out to make their API perfect when they start writing it, but, at least from this author's experience, it often veers as requirements pour in.
 The following is a small checklist of things that might indicate you're veering too far.

 ---